“Rust Harvest” is an experimental materials project focused on rust.

 With this in mind, we believed that the attractive expressions of rust could be produced in quantity and used in new textures and products.

-Unlike metal, the light penetrates rust trapped inside the acrylic resin, which creates a frozen moment from a process it has been used used ordinary acrylic resin, it holds limitless possibilities for various products, interior design, and construction.
+Unlike metal, the light penetrates rust trapped inside the acrylic resin, which creates a frozen moment from a process that has taken years.
+Because the resulting material can be used like ordinary acrylic resin, it holds limitless possibilities for various products, interior design, and construction.

 Rust Harvest shelf / table